xbaii/Directives-Workshop/README.md

 + remember scope.request === to the function on the controller.
 + Don't let your controller function start until the "element" is "clicked"
 + Make sure your controller function is returning itself and its promise.
-+ This will be difficult don't give up.
++ This will be difficult, don't give up.
 Tackle one problem at a time.

 ###Step 3

 ####Notify Directive

 Now that you have a super cool directive that you can drop in anytime you need to make a call to a server lets make another directive that will be just as reusable as the last.
 Make sure you look up Html5 Notifications.
 They are built into most modern browsers and can therefore be very helpful for notifying us when an event occurs.
-Think of DevQueue wouldn't it be nice if Mentors got a small notification whenever a student enters the Queue?
+Think of DevQueue; wouldn't it be nice if Mentors got a small notification whenever a student enters the Queue?
 With this directive we should be able to accomplish that task fairly easily.

 Go ahead and setup a brand new directive and lets call it 'notify'.
-The setup here will be alot like our pending directive however the link function will be what changes.
+The setup here will be a lot like our pending directive, however the link function will be what changes.
 Follow the same process as before and then put this in as a freebie at the top of your link function.
 Although most modern browsers have built in notifications and they pretty much all function the same way they are not stored in the same location on the window so we are going to setup a simple or statement that will help make sure we are using the correct notification for each browser.
 Because it would be annoying for any site to give you popup notifications without your consent users have to grant permission to receive notifications.
 This permission is saved as a cookie so it will remember the setting each time you go to the site.
 Because it uses Cookies make sure you use something like http-server when testing.

 ````javascript
 	var Notification = window.Notification || window.mozNotification || window.webkitNotification;